Vegan Japanese

 • ×

-Home » Side dishes
+Home » Foundations

-Perfect japanese rice without a rice cooker
+Perfect Japanese rice without a rice cooker

 Jump to Recipe Print Recipe

-Fortunately, you can still achieve perfect Japanese rice without a rice cooker by using just a regular pot!
-This method might require a little more attention and practice, but the end result is just as delicious.
+Fortunately, you can still make perfect Japanese rice using just a regular pot!
+While this method requires a little more attention and practice, the result is just as delicious.

 Cooked white rice in a bowl

-If you don’t own a rice cooker, don’t worry!
-You can make perfect Japanese rice in a regular pot.
-All you need is good rice, the right amount of water, and a little practice.
-Follow this simple recipe to create a fluffy, sticky, and steaming bowl of rice, just like in a Japanese home.
+If you don't own a rice cooker, don't worry - all you need is good rice, the right amount of water, and a little practice.
+This simple recipe will guide you to a fluffy, sticky, steaming bowl of rice, just like you'd find in a Japanese home.
+Plus, this rice forms the base for so many other wonderful dishes, like Yaki Onigiri (Grilled Rice Balls) or this yummy Donburi Bowl with Mushrooms and Teriyaki Tofu.

 Jump to: